 Progra m:

-R = Outc ome Introduced ome Reinforced Course Numbers/Program Requirements: In addition to specific courses, this can include internships, portfolios, and other requirements not associated with a course number, such as thesis/dissertation proposals, thesis/dissertation defenses, and comprehensive examinations. s not
+R = Outc ome Introduced ome Reinforced Course Numbers/Program Requirements: In addition to specific courses, this can include internships, portfolios, and other requirements no associated with a course number, such as thesis/dissertation proposals, thesis/dissertation defenses, and comprehensive examinations. s not

-Student Learning Outcomes (Competencies) by Goal: Statements of observable, measurable results of the educational experience, linked to program goals (Section I), that specify what a student is expected to know or be able to do throughout a program; these must be detailed and meaningful enough to guide decisions in program planning, improvement, pedagogy, and practice.
+Student Statemen experience is expected detailed a improvem Learning Outcomes (Competencies) by Goal: ts of observable, measurable results of the educational te, linked to program goals (Section I), that specify what a student and to know or be able to do throughout a program; these must be and meaningful enough to guide decisions in program planning, ment, pedagogy, and practice.
 MHM505 Healthcare Information Systems MHM506 Healthcare Operations -Process MHM507 Healthcare Quality Science Electives (Choose 1 of 4) MHM504 Economics HC Management MHM508 Data Analytics for Healthcare MHM509 Law and Ethics in Healthcare MGT MHM510 Strategic Marketing for Healthcare Management

 Goal #1 1.1 Explain, analyze, and evaluate the U.S. health care system; its organizational structure, financing, delivery, and stakeholder perspectives.
 I,R E R E l

 Goal #2 2.1 Describe the implementation and utilization of health systems information to develop, analyze, and make decisions to improve processes and quality of health care.
 2.2 Demonstrate the ability to access, utilize, and evaluate health data for policy, operational and strategic decisions.
 I I,R R R R R E E

 Goal #3

 Goal #4

 Goal #5

 Goal #6 İ